 The majority of items in these collections were either purchased by the State Library and its supporters over many years or donated by countless generous members of the South Australian public.

 The State Library has a magnificent collection of rare books, manuscripts and texts dating from thousands of years ago to the present day.
-Many generous individuals and the Friends of the State Library have helped create a collection of treasures which reflect the story of book-making and information collecting throughout timeView the guide
+Many generous individuals and the Friends of the State Library have helped create a collection of treasures which reflect the story of book-making and information collecting throughout time.

 The Sir Josiah Symon Library is an example of a 19th-century 'gentleman's library'.
 In its day one of the best private libraries in Adelaide, it was bequeathed to the State Library in 1935.
-The library is located on the top floor of the Mortlock Library and is open to the public each weekday between 12 to 2pm.View the guide
+The Symon Library can be viewed by appointment.

 The State Library holds a vast array of named collections such as:

 The Adelaide Circulating Library Collection, a large collection of books which were once part of some of the former Institute libraries, are viewable in the Mortlock Chamber and the Circulating Library in the Institute Building.

 The Arbon Le-Maistre Collection, a large collection of photographs containing mostly 2oth century ships which carried post World War two migrants to Australia.